UB-ES-2025-B1/social-fitness/frontend/README.md

-# React + Vite
+# Social Fitness Frontend (React + Vite)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Frontend for the Social Fitness project, built with React and Vite.
+It includes hot module replacement (HMR) and ESLint.

-Currently, two official plugins are available:
+Plugins

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh.

 ## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+The React Compiler is disabled in this template.
+To enable it, see the official guide: [installation docs](https://react.dev/learn/react-compiler/installation).

-## Expanding the ESLint configuration
+## ESLint and TypeScript

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+For a TypeScript setup with type-aware lint rules, see the [React + TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) and [`typescript-eslint`](https://typescript-eslint.io).

 ## Project scope

-This folder is the frontend (client) for the Social Fitness project.
-It contains only the UI and static client-side code.
-It is not a full-stack application — you'll need a separate backend service for authentication, data storage, and APIs.
+This folder contains the frontend (client) for Social Fitness.
+It includes the UI and client-side code.
+The backend (authentication, data, APIs) is provided by a separate service.

 How to run locally: